 SoundCloud players reach 200 million listeners worldwide.
 To put it simply, SoundCloud is way too big for any aspiring musician to ignore.
 The beauty of this platform is that it lets you stream your music and share it very easily on almost any interface.
 For instance, you can add a SoundCloud player to your Wix website and stream your tunes to your site visitors.

-Twitter’s music discovery tool only launched a few months ago and thus still experiences growing pains.
-However, this formative phase may be the best time to get involved and build a reputation on this platform.
-And still, we’re talking about Twitter here.
-Not exactly a lightweight.
-At this point, Twitter Music works with other players (iTunes, Spotify, Rdio), so in order to have your music playing to Twitter users you will need to upload it to other servers at first.
+The front page of all things breaking, Twitter’s music discovery tool allows users to find our what’s trending on the music scene.
+Twitter Music works with other players (iTunes, Spotify, Rdio), so in order to have your music playing to Twitter users you will need to upload it to other servers at first.

 Instagram has always been a fabulous platform for musicians, if only because musicians usually have cooler photos to share.
 Now, with Instagram playing video clips, the added value is tremendous.
 Sure, you only get 15 seconds to exhibit your talent, but it’s more than enough to get people interested.
 Madonna can show you how.

 Tagged with: Music .
 Promote Yourself .
 Tips